 Log4j Tutorial: Additivity – what and why?

-In my last post about how to send log messages to different log files, I’d promised to write about additivity.
+In my last post about how to send log messages to different log files, I'd promised to write about additivity.
 And, here is a post for keeping my promise.
-I assume that after reading my previous article, now you know how to configure Log4j for logging into multiple files.
+I hope that after reading my previous article, now you know how to configure Log4j for logging into multiple files using file appenders.
 But, there is a catch in that technique.
 To explain this clearly, consider this scenario:

 log4j.category.com.demo.moduleone = INFO, moduleOneFileAppender